 Whether buying, selling, renting or developing property, the parties on each side have certain rights and obligations.
 A wrong move or overlooked detail can expose you to financial liability and legal action.
-Lallemont Law, LLC can assist you in all stages of real estate transactions, from negotiating and drafting the purchase agreement to attending the real estate closing.
+Lallemont Law, LLC can assist you in all stages of real estate transactions, from negotiating and drafting the purchase agreement to delivering documents for the closing.
 Lallemont Law, LLC represents purchasers or sellers of all types of property, including single family and multi-family homes, office buildings, apartment buildings, and land for commercial and residential development.
 Let us assist you in negotiating and preparing all the necessary documentation.

 Real Estate Law Frequently Asked Questions